p1ass/portfolio/resume_en.md

 - Created development environments using Docker, which made other members develop easily

 ## Award
-**1st prize in a hackason held by pixiv Inc.**
+**1st prize in a hackathon held by pixiv Inc.**
 December 2018

-- Participated in a  hackason  to make a brand new web service, created an illust viewer named Marshiv, which tiles hundreds of illusts continuously as you scroll down
+- Participated in a  hackathon  to make a brand new web service, created an illust viewer named Marshiv, which tiles hundreds of illusts continuously as you scroll down
 -  Developed from scratch in cooperation with a mentor in 10 hours using Nuxt.js

 ## Education